HaloV01d/Habitat_Environment_-_Resource_Management_Simulation_Project_HERMES/README.md

 Project HERMES is a terminal-based Python prototype for an astronaut training simulation.
 The fictional mission used in the prototype is Ares-Pathfinder, a manned Mars landing mission created for an academic software engineering project.

+The product allows users to create an account, log in, select a mission, select a professional role, run a mission simulation, make decisions during narrative events, pause and save progress, resume a saved simulation, and receive a final performance evaluation.

+## Current Version

-This version contains Increment 1, which builds the base structure of the product.
+This version includes the completed implementation of the main prototype flow:

-## Increment 1: Product Base
+- Increment 1: Product base

-This increment implements:
+- Increment 2: Mission and role setup
+- Increment 3: Mission simulation, narrative events, pause/save/resume, and final evaluation

+## Features

+The current prototype includes:

 - terminal main menu
 - user registration
 - user login
-- password hashing
+- salted password hashing
 - local SQLite database storage
-- initial database schema
+- mission selection
+- professional role selection
+- setup review before starting the simulation
+- role-specific narrative events
-- seeded mission and professional roles
+- shared mission events
-- repository layer for database access
-- placeholder modules for future simulation, narrative, and evaluation work
+- decision-based habitat state changes
+- score accumulation
+- final performance evaluation
+- pause menu during simulation
+- save progress and return to user menu
+- resume saved simulation after logging back in
+- ASCII art menu titles using `pyfiglet`

 ## How to Run